fatvdbergdotus/ai/data_science/glossary.md

 # Data Science Glossary
 This page contains a glossary of common Data Science terms, as follows.
 - **Deduplicating data** means identifying and removing duplicate records so each entry in your dataset is unique.
+- **Jupyter Notebook** is an open-source tool that lets you write and run code in an interactive, document-style format—combining code, text, and visuals in one place.
+- **MLflow** is an open-source platform used to manage the entire machine learning lifecycle, from experiments to deployment.
 - **Normalization (min-max)**: rescales data to a fixed range (usually 0 to 1) → all values fall within that range.
 - **Outliers**: Outliers are data points that are significantly different from the rest of the values in a dataset.
 They “stand out” because they are much higher or lower than most other observations.
 - **Pandas DataFrame functions**: Most common functions for a Pandas DataFrame